David Stephen Middleton: Buffy Rice Donohue (suspected)

 On November 21, 1993, 18-year-old Buffy Rice Donohue left her parents' house in Montrose, Colorado to wash her car and later buy some lemonade, but she never returned to the house or her husband.
 As a result, Donohue's father and husband went searching for her and eventually found her car parked at the parking lot of a local Walmart.
 Inside, they found her wallet and driver's license, but Donohue herself was nowhere to be seen.

 The circumstances of her disappearance led some that it might have been related to the disappearance of 14-year-old Cindy Booth, who was reported missing from her home in Delta after going out with her bike to meet a friend.
 Investigators disputed this theory from the CBI, who claimed that there were too many differences between the two cases for them to be related.
 As the searches continued, investigators established that Donohue was last seen at a Safeway store in Montrose, but due to the passage of time, it was assumed that she might have met with foul play.

 Eventually, both of Donohue's parents were charged with felony menacing, false imprisonment and criminal trespassing about unrelated incidents committed during attempts to locate their daughter.
 In response to the charges, Frank Marquis, an inmate who was facing murder charges in an unrelated case, organized a hunger strike to show his solidarity with the family.

 Thelma Davila

-On August 8, 1994, 42-year-old Thelma Amparo Davila, a Guatemalan porter employed at the Circus Circus casino in Las Vegas, was reported missing by her younger sister after she failed to return home from work.
+On August 8, 1994, 42-year-old Thelma Amparo Davila, a Guatemalan porter employed at the Circus Circus casino in Reno, was reported missing by her younger sister after she failed to return home from work.
 This was considered highly concerning, as she had never skipped work since she was hired in 1988 and did not have a means of transportation as she could not drive.
 Her fate remained unclear until April 1995, when her remains were found in Verdi.